kepano/obsidian-minimal-settings/README.md

 ## Overview

-This plugin accompanies [Minimal Theme](https://github.com/kepano/obsidian-minimal), allowing you to customize the theme from the Obsidian Settings panel.
+This plugin accompanies [Minimal Theme](https://community.obsidian.md/themes/minimal), allowing you to customize the theme from the Obsidian Settings panel.
 This plugin is not required to use Minimal Theme, but highly recommended.

 ## Usage

 - Requires Minimal Theme
-- Works with [Hider Plugin](https://github.com/kepano/obsidian-hider) to simplify the Obsidian UI by removing the menu ribbon, tooltips, title bar, scrollbars, etc. This functionality was previously included in Minimal Theme but has now been separated out.
+- Works with [Hider](https://community.obsidian.md/plugins/obsidian-hider) plugin to simplify the Obsidian UI by removing the menu ribbon, tooltips, title bar, scrollbars, etc.

 ## Settings